4 Ways Cabling and Bracing Reduce Tree Failure

 Trees with codominant stems are more prone to breaking in a storm.
 A combination of cabling and bracing can protect these vulnerable sections.

 Trees can sometimes develop weak sections that are prone to breaking due to external stressors.
-The primary structural defect that cabling and bracing can help with is codominant stems (two or more main stems that come from the same point of the tree).
+The primary structural defect that cabling and bracing can help with is codominant stems.

 Support systems help reduce the risk of codominant stems splitting in extreme conditions.
 An arborist can install a steel brace through the stem’s union and a cable above it to strengthen the tree and lower the chance of failure.